andreasabel/inCode/entry/lenses-products-prisms-sums.md

 of "profunctor optics" very natural.

-First, some background -- a "profunctor optic" is a way of expressing things like lenses and prisms in terms of "profunctor transformers".
-Lenses, prisms, etc. would not be record types, but rather functions that takes a profunctor and return a new profunctor.
+First, some background -- a "profunctor optic" is a way of expressing things like lenses and prisms in terms of "profunctor value transformers".
+Lenses, prisms, etc. would not be record types, but rather functions that takes a profunctor value and return a new profunctor value.

-A profunctor `p` has values of type `p a b`, and you can roughly think of `p a b` as "a relationship between `a` and `b`".
+A profunctor `p` has values of type `p a b`, and you can roughly think of `p a b` (a profunctor value) as "a relationship between `a` and `b`".

 The `Profunctor` typeclass `p` gives us a few functions.
-We can use them to create a function that transforms a profunctor in terms of an isomorphism.
+We can use them to create a function that transforms a profunctor value in terms of an isomorphism.

-If type `s` is isomorphic to type `a` (`s <~> a`), then we can the function `iso`, that the `Profunctor` class gives us:\[\^iso\]
+If type `s` is isomorphic to type `a` (`s <~> a`), then we can the function `iso`, that the `Profunctor` class gives us:

 ``` {.haskell}
 iso :: Profunctor p